 There is, however, plenty of evidence that the rule of 72 predates Albert Einstein and he couldn’t have possibly created the formula.
 It may have been attributed to him because he considered compound interest to be the “eighth wonder of the world”.

-Regardless of where the rule of 72 came from, it’s a real formula that can be used to determine approximately how long it will take for your money to double, based on it’s the rate of return, or interest earned.
+Regardless of where the rule of 72 came from, it’s a real formula that can be used to determine approximately how long it will take for your money to double, based on its rate of return, or interest earned.